 Cloud Service Types

-• Private cloud: Dedicated infrastructure used by one organization and owned by a third party or the organization itself, which is responsible for all aspects of security management
+• Private cloud: Dedicated infrastructure used by one organization and owned by a third party or the organization itself, which is responsible for its security management.
+Common users include governments, financial firms, and others with especially sensitive data to secure.

-• Public cloud: Infrastructure owned by a third party and shared among multiple organizations, which also share security responsibilities with the provider per the shared responsibility model
+• Public cloud: Infrastructure owned by a third party and shared among multiple organizations, which also share security responsibilities with the provider per a shared responsibility model.
+Public cloud services such as Google Workspace and Microsoft 365 are widely used globally.

-• Hybrid cloud: A combination of private and public deployment where an organization uses each for its strengths, such as scalability (public cloud) or stricter controls (private cloud)
+• Hybrid cloud: A combination of private and public deployment where an organization uses each for its strengths, such as scalability (public cloud) or stricter controls (private cloud).
+Common users include DevOps teams or others in need of flexible, configurable systems.

-• Multicloud: Shared infrastructure, generally used by organizations that need access to the same applications and/or have the same segmentation and privacy requirements (e.g., PCI DSS)
+• Multicloud: Shared infrastructure, generally used by organizations that need access to the same applications and/or have the same segmentation and privacy requirements (e.g., PCI DSS).
+Enterprises worldwide use multicloud environments to access various vendors’ services.

 • Software as a service (SaaS): Complete software solutions delivered from the cloud, which can be free or paid (e.g., Google Docs)